 Catherine Cunningham grew up near a small village (Athea) in West Limerick, where she developed her creative writing skills taking minutes for the Legion of Mary.
-If I had been treasurer, I might have developed a more lucrative skill set!
-At different stages, I played tin whistle, accordion, piano – and later on, the guitar.
+At different stages, she played tin whistle, accordion, piano – and later on, the guitar.

 After studying philosophy in college, she moved to Boston, where one Sunday afternoon, the words of a subway poet inspired her to quit her office job and take to the subway with her accordion.

 One evening, she decided to sing a verse of a song a capella and was amazed to discover a dollar bill floating into her accordion case.
 Encouraged by this, she laminated the dollar bill, exchanged her accordion for a guitar and took to the roads.

-In the time-honoured tradition of the folk singer, I hitched around the U.S. and Canada, sharing music and stories with truckers, gurus, ex-cons and evangelists – around campfires, on street corners at protests and at festivals.
+In the time-honoured tradition of the folk singer, she hitched around the U.S. and Canada, sharing music and stories with truckers, gurus, ex-cons and evangelists – around campfires, on street corners at protests and at festivals.

 After recording her first CD “Circles of Crazy” in 2000, she returned to Ireland and now lives in West Cork where she works on music and education projects.

-In 2013, I produced a second CD/Book – “Do You Remember Me?” with the wonderful Cork artist, Spark Deeley, and I am currently in the process of recording my fourth album “Bothering the Dead” (the third album “Stronger for the Flame” is due for release next year!)
+In 2013, she produced a second CD/Book – “Do You Remember Me?” with Cork artist, Spark Deeley.
+She is currently finishing her third album “Bothering the Dead” which is due out later this year.